claus296/SantaFnfr/README.md

 * Other cool features, like downscroll
 * And more to come!

-Join my Discord server for Funkin' Rewritten updates and discussion: https://discord.gg/tQGzN2Wu48
+Join HTV04's Discord server for Funkin' Rewritten updates and discussion: [https://discord.gg/tQGzN2Wu48](https://discord.gg/TBF3HkXWhq)

 # Controls
 If using a controller on a PC, a controller with an Xbox button layout is recommended.
 Controller buttons will be remappable in a future update.